 Another murky day with drizzle, with less to report than yesterday.
 There were 300 Wigeon at Northwick Warth and nothing else except for a Peregrine eating a Lapwing.
 The 2 Stonechats remained at Aust Warth.

 A grey murky day produced very little of interest.
-At Northwick Warth there were 250 Lapwings, 50 Dunlin, 45 Common Redshanks, 50 Turnstones and a Shoveler.
-Chittening Warth produced even less with just 120 Dunlin and 2 Rock Pipits, there were just 5 Ringed Plovers on Severn Beach.
+At Northwick Warth there were 250 Lapwings, 50 Dunlin, 45 Redshank, 50 Turnstones and a Shoveler.
+Chittening Warth produced even less with just 120 Dunlin and 2 Rock Pipits.
+There were just 5 Ringed Plovers on Severn Beach.

 Another dry and bright day.
 Chittening Warth produced one Short-eared Owl, 500 Dunlin, 2 Water Rails, single Jack Snipe, Chiffchaff, 2 Stonechats and flyover Siskins, Brambling and Redpolls.
 An elusive Black Redstart was seen around the houses at New Passage.
-A Jack Snipe was flushed on the Grebe Pond at Northwick Warth, yesterdays Golden Plover remained with the flock of 200 Lapwings and 85 Common Redshanks on the foreshore here.
-The Orchard Pools at Severn Beach had 5 Gadwall, single Green Sandpiper and Little Grebe, while the old orchard held good numbers of Redwings and Fieldfares.
+A Jack Snipe was flushed on the Grebe Pond at Northwick Warth, yesterdays Golden Plover remained with the flock of 200 Lapwings and 85 Redshank on the foreshore here.
+The Orchard Pools at Severn Beach produced 5 Gadwall, single Green Sandpiper and Little Grebe and the old orchard held good numbers of Redwings and Fieldfares.

 An adult Yellow-legged Gull joined the adult Mediterranean Gull at New Passage.
 Other birds here included 250 Lapwings, 30 Dunlin and a Chiffchaff.
 There were three Stonechats at Severn Beach, the two Stonechats remained at Aust Warth where a Corn Bunting was also seen.